noahware/emu/readme.md

 # emu

 ARM64 instruction emulator written in modern c++.
 Has hooking feature to monitor the reading, writing, and execution of memory.
 It also has multi-threaded support (can emulate multiple CPU threads at once).
+There are 78 instruction handlers written (part of them written with help of AI).

 # Building tests